Skip to content

 Profitability 101

-For instance, if you were to be asked "Which company is better, company A, with a 100 million dollar income, or another company B that earns "only" 1 million?".
-The great majority, having no idea of accounting analysis, would certainly stay with the 100 million dollars company.
-On the other hand, the correct (and short) answer that an accounting expert would give you would be a "depends".
+For instance, if you were asked, "Which company is better: Company A, with a $100 million income, or Company B, which earns 'only' $1 million?"
+The vast majority of people, with no knowledge of accounting analysis, would certainly choose the company with the $100 million income.
+On the other hand, the correct (and short) answer from an accounting expert would be, "It depends."
 And that is the correct answer.
-What would it depend on?
-It will depend on the level assets that the company needs to use to generate these profits.
+What does it depend on?
+It depends on the level of assets the company needs to generate those profits.

-• company A profitability = 100/1000 = 10%
+• Company A profitability = 100/1000 = 10%

-• company B profitability = 1/1 = 100%
+• Company B profitability = 1/1 = 100%

 Alphabet's profitability

 Let's now calculate Alphabet's profitability.
-No, you don't need to take out your pencil and calculator, Gradement automatically performs all these calculations for us.
-If you look for Alphabet Inc. and go to the non-monetary items you will find an item called Adjusted firm return on invested capital %.
+No, you don't need to take out your pencil and calculator; Gradement automatically performs all these calculations for us.
+If you look for Alphabet Inc. and go to the non-monetary items, you will find an item called Adjusted firm return on invested capital %.

 adjusted operating earnings

-Adjusted ROIC = ------------------------------------------------- x 100.0
+Adjusted ROIC = --------------------------------------------------------- x 100.0

-total assets commercial liabilites surplus cash
+total assets - commercial liabilities - surplus cash

-and these are the results of applying that function to Alphabet's accounting information:
+And these are the results of applying that function to Alphabet's accounting information:

 'blog-alphabet-adjusted-firm-return